Isolating Connection Pools for Multiple DataSources in Spring Boot

 Select the manager per method with @Transactional("replicaTransactionManager").
 With JPA, declare a separate LocalContainerEntityManagerFactoryBean per datasource, each scanning its own entity package, and pair each with a JpaTransactionManager.
 For multi-tenant setups where every tenant maps to a separate schema or database, the same pattern scales: one DataSourceProperties + HikariDataSource + manager triple per tenant, registered programmatically and keyed by tenant id rather than declared statically.

 Apply changes by rolling restart.
-Pool definitions are read at startup, so a config-map update plus a rolling deploy swaps sizing without dropping the cluster below capacity, as long as the new per-instance totals still fit during the overlap window when old and new pods coexist.
+Pool definitions are read at startup, so a config-map update plus a rolling deploy swaps sizing without dropping the Aurora cluster below capacity, as long as the new per-instance totals still fit during the overlap window when old and new pods coexist.

 Validation and verification